 - If you have your own props you'd like incorporated, let me know about them in advance so we can discuss if they'll work well in the setup or not.

 - Please let me know if there are certain color palettes you prefer, or what colors the nursery is decorated with, so the resulting photographs of your baby will work well in your home.
+There's a spot in the Questionnaire I send to all clients about their preferences, so let me know there or in our email communication.

 - It happens.
 So does pee and so does spit up.
 I'm prepared for that.
 All of my backdrops and fabrics can be washed so no worries!
 Every item of clothing or fabric your baby uses while in the studio gets washed immediately after your session in hypoallergenic baby detergent.
 So each session starts with fresh and clean materials.